 If the test run meets all the metrics from Table 10.2, finish the process and prepare the test report following the specifications described in paragraph 13;

-In the case of front brakes, proceed with the subsequent sections of the brake emissions test ensuring the application of the same dynamometer settings as in the cooling adjustment procedure.
+proceed with the subsequent sections of the brake emissions test ensuring the application of the same dynamometer settings as in the cooling adjustment procedure.
 The same set of brakes shall be used for brake emissions testing;

-In the case of rear brakes, proceed with the subsequent sections of the brake emissions test ensuring the application of the appropriate dynamometer settings and the same cooling settings as in the cooling adjustment procedure of the corresponding front brake;

-If the test run does not meet all the metrics from Table 10.2, use engineering judgement to determine a new cooling airflow level and repeat the process from step (a).
+If the test run does not meet all the metrics from Table 10.2, use sound engineering judgement to determine a new cooling airflow level and repeat the process from step (a).
 The same set of brakes can be used for repeating the cooling airflow adjustment section.

 Bedding Section

-The bedding procedure is necessary to appropriately precondition the brake system and stabilise its emission behavior before performing emissions measurement.
-The bedding procedure shall be carried out either with the same brake parts used during the cooling adjustment section or with completely new brake parts.
+The bedding procedure is necessary to appropriately precondition the brake assembly and stabilise its emission behavior before performing emissions measurement.
+The bedding procedure shall be carried out with a completely new brake assembly.

 Front Brakes